 Maybell is a ranching community 30 miles west of Craig.

 The population is less than 100.
-It is an unincorporated community governed by the Moffat County Commission, which provides the streets and roads and have a county shop in Maybell, along with law enforcement, library, ambulance services, and a small all volunteer fire department.
+It is an unincorporated community governed by the Moffat County Commissioners, who provide the streets and roads and have a county shop located in Maybell, along with law enforcement, library, ambulance services, and a small all-volunteer fire department.